nperezg/biosounds/README.md

 Open http://localhost:8080

-Log in with username: admin, password: Administrator20.
-Important!
-Please **change the password** of this administrator user or **delete** it once you have BioSounds running on production and have your own admin users.
+Log in with username: admin, password: Administrator20

+Important: please **change the password** of this administrator user or **delete** it once you have BioSounds running on production and have your own admin users.

 ## Server installation

 ### With Docker

 If you want to use Docker for your own server installation, please consult with a devOps engineer or someone with the necessary knowledge to manage it properly, depending on your hosting setup.

 The current Docker configuration [Dockerfile](src/Dockerfile) can be used for your preferred setup.

 ### Without Docker